ChenyaS/Scheme-Interpreter/README.md

 Problem 4 (2 pts)
 The define special form (spec

-Links to an external site.) in Scheme can be used either to assign a symbol to the value of a given expression or to create a procedure and bind it to a symbol:
+ ) in Scheme can be used either to assign a symbol to the value of a given expression or to create a procedure and bind it to a symbol:

 scm> (define a (+ 2 3))  ; Binds the symbol a to the value of (+ 2 3)
 a